Inspecting and Editing Knowledge Representations in Language Models

 Formally, we denote the transformer's hidden representation for token $x_i$ in layer $\ell$ as $\smash{\hlayer_i}$, and we write $\smash{\lm(\str \mid \hlayer_i = z)}$ to mean the output of $\lm$ with $\hlayer_i$ ``hard-coded'' to equal $z$ during the forward pass.\footnote{Henceforth we will omit the layer index, but the reader should always assume all operations occur at a single layer.} Given representations of the entity $\hent$ and the target attribute $\hattr$, \ourmethod specifically learns an \textbf{affine transformation} $\editor$ that returns a new entity representation $\hedited$ according to:

-such that when $\hedited$ replaces the entity inside the LM, the LM will generate text consistent with the target attribute.
+such that when $\hedited$ replaces the entity inside the LM, the LM will generate text consistent with the target.

 How should we pick $\hattr$, $W$ and $b$?
 Building on the success of linear probing approaches \citep{conneau-etal-2018-cram, belinkov-glass-2019-analysis}, it is tempting to begin by training a \emph{classifier} for the presence or absence of attributes.
-For example, following \citet{li-etal-2021-implicit}, we could take $\hattr$ to be the LM's own representation of the text of an attribute (like \emph{plays the oboe}; \cref{fig:method}), then optimize $W$ and $b$ to predict whether an entity representation encodes the attribute:
+For example, following \citet{li-etal-2021-implicit}, we could take $\hattr$ to be the LM's own representation of an attribute (like \emph{plays the oboe}; \cref{fig:method}), then optimize $W$ and $b$ to predict whether an entity representation encodes the attribute:

-However, even when an LM encodes information in its representations, this information may not \emph{causally influence} subsequent generation \cite{ravfogel-etal-2020-null,elazar-etal-2021-amnesic, ravichander-etal-2021-probing}.
-An effective editor must specifically identify fact encodings that are causally linked to the LM's output.
+However, even when an LM encodes information in its representations, this information may not \emph{causally influence} subsequent generation \citep{ravfogel-etal-2020-null,elazar-etal-2021-amnesic, ravichander-etal-2021-probing}.
+An effective editor must identify fact encodings that are causally linked to output.

-\paragraph{Learning effective edits} Instead of optimizing $W$ and $b$ to act as a classifier, \ourmethod optimizes directly for their effect as an intervention to the LM.
-We assume access to a dataset of tuples $(\str_{1:n-1}, i_\text{entity}, t_\text{attr}, \targetmed)$, where $\str_{1:n-1}$ is a textual \textbf{context} (e.g.\ \emph{John went to work at}), $i_\text{entity}$ is the index of an entity within the context, $t_\text{attr}$ is the text of the attribute to be inserted (\emph{plays the oboe}), and $\targetmed$ is a \textbf{generation target}: a completion that should be assigned high probability if the attribute is correctly applied to $x_\text{entity}$ (\emph{the concert hall}).
-Following \citet{li-etal-2021-implicit}, we obtain a vector representation $\hattr$ by averaging the LM's encoding of $t_\text{attr}$.
-We then train the editor $\editor$ to maximize the probability that $\lm$ assigns to $\targetmed$ after modifying the hidden representation of $\str_\text{entity}$:
+\textbf{Learning Effective Edits} \ourmethod optimizes $W$ and $b$ to directly intervene in an LM.
+We assume access to a dataset of tuples $(\str_{1:n-1}, i_\text{entity}, t_\text{attr}, \targetmed)$, where $\str_{1:n-1}$ is a textual \textbf{context} (e.g.\ \emph{John went to work at}), $i_\text{entity}$ is the index of an entity within the context, $t_\text{attr}$ is the attribute to be inserted (\emph{plays the oboe}), and $\targetmed$ is a \textbf{generation target}: a completion that should be assigned high probability if the attribute is applied to $x_\text{entity}$ (\emph{the concert hall}).
+Following \citet{li-etal-2021-implicit}, we obtain a representation $\hattr$ by averaging the LM's encoding of $t_\text{attr}$.
+We train the editor $\editor$ to maximize the probability that $\lm$ assigns to $\targetmed$ after modifying the hidden representation of $\str_\text{entity}$(\cref{fig:method}):